Chinese Herbal Medicine

 How much does it cost?

-Your consultation will take up to 1 hour.
-Consultation fees for Herbal Medicine are £45.
+Your consultation will take approximately 45 minutesp to 1 hour.
+The initial consultation fee for Herbal Medicine is £100.
 Follow ups are £30 for 30 minutes.
 The average cost of a 2 week prescription is £30.
 This works out at the same cost as a cup of coffee per day.